Finding jobs at sea: Yacht crew positions and contracts

 Somewhat unsurprisingly, the operation and implementation of tasks aboard a superyacht is a full-time job for more than just one crew member.
 The superyacht industry therefore offers those looking for crew jobs in the sector a wide range of roles and experiences, catering to their skill strengths and preferences.

-Whichever role you choose to pursue, it’s usually best to start by enrolling on a training course with a reputable crew training school as this indicates a motivation and willingness to learn.
+Whichever role you choose to pursue in the superyacht industry, it’s usually best to start by enrolling on a training course with a reputable crew training school, as this indicates a motivation and willingness to learn.
 It also gives you the much-needed base point for future promotions.
-An STCW 95/10 safety certificate is required for all crewmembers, while an IYT certificate will put first-timers a step ahead of the other applicants.
+A STCW 95/10 safety certificate is required for all crewmembers, while an IYT certificate will put first-timers a step ahead of the other applicants.
 Next, you should enrol with a yacht crew agent and hit the hiring ports to find that elusive yacht job.
+Find out more about the job search here in our guide to marine recruitment guide.

 Mayte Bruguera of Barcelona Crew advised, “In recent years, we have seen a trend in maritime employment as a long-term profession; superyacht crew and their employers are more and more interested in training and development.
 Candidates must be more specialist in their competency, with a good level of spoken-English vital – even accents are becoming more important.”